microsoft/WinDbg-Samples/TTDQueries/tutorial-instructions.md

 **Context**:
 As you see the error you get in the message box doesn't make sense: "Operation completed successfully".
-If you are not familiar with Windows Error API, the error may be cleared/reset every time a Windows API is called, therefore if you don't call `Kernelbase::GetLastError()` right after the Windows API call you may get a different error.
+If you are not familiar with Windows Error API, the error may be cleared/reset every time a Windows API is called, therefore if you don't call `GetLastError()` right after the Windows API call you may get a different error.
 That is what has happened here.

 ## Recording